-In addition to the Office of the President, there are five major administrative divisions of the university; 1) the academic division, 2) the business services division, 3) the student success division, 4) the advancement division, and 5) the information technology division.
+In addition to the Office of the President, there are five major administrative divisions of the university; 1) the academic division, 2) the operations division, including business services and information technology, 3) the student success division and 4) the advancement division.

 The Academic Division, headed by the provost and vice president for academic affairs, is the largest and most complex of the university's divisions.
 Over two-thirds of the university's annual operating budget is committed to the teaching, research, public service, and academic support functions of this division.
-Because of its large size and complexity, the provost and vice president for academic affairs is aided by an associate vice president for academic affairs and the dean of university college and associate vice president for academic affairs.
+Because of its large size and complexity, the provost and vice president for academic affairs is aided by two associate vice presidents, a director of cabinet strategic projects, and a faculty executive assistant to the provost.
 The academic departments and offices are divided into colleges and academic support divisions, each of which is headed by an academic dean, aided by one or more associate deans and/or assistant deans.
 Each academic department is headed by an academic department chair and may be aided by an assistant department chair.

 The associate vice presidents for academic affairs and the academic deans meet regularly with the provost and vice president for academic affairs as the council of deans for the purpose of facilitating the planning, coordination, organizational development, and continuous improvement of the academic division.
 Several times a year all of the academic department heads and deans may gather for a deans and chairs meeting.
-The agendas for those meetings focus on campus wide academic concerns.
+The agendas for those meetings focus on campus-wide academic concerns.
 The deans in turn meet regularly with their department heads to facilitate the operation and advancement of their colleges.
 Instructional department chairs hold departmental faculty meetings on a regular basis to facilitate departmental administration, communication, and coordination.

-The remaining administrative departments and offices are divided among the other four vice presidents and the president, forming the other major administrative divisions of the university.
-Like the provost and vice president for academic affairs, the other four vice presidents have regular meetings with their department heads to facilitate planning, coordination, organizational development, and continuous improvement.
+The remaining administrative departments and offices are divided among the other three vice presidents and the president, forming the other major administrative divisions of the university.
+Like the provost and vice president for academic affairs, the other three vice presidents have regular meetings with their department heads to facilitate planning, coordination, organizational development, and continuous improvement.

-V. Descriptions of Organizational Divisions, Colleges, & Departments
+V. Descriptions of Organizational Divisions, Colleges,& Departments